Wealthsimple Crypto Product Risk Disclosure

 WDA is not a member of the Canadian Investor Protection Fund.
 Crypto Assets purchased or held in an account with WDA are not protected by the Canadian Investor Protection Fund, the Canadian Deposit Insurance Corporation or any other investor protection insurance scheme.

-Although WDA does not charge a commission fee, there are certain costs built into the spread offered on your purchase and sale of Crypto Assets, as disclosed to you within the Wealthsimple Trade App.
+There are certain fees applicable to your purchase and sale of Crypto Assets, as disclosed to you within the Wealthsimple Trade App.
 Fees are based in part on the fees charged to us by our third-party liquidity providers and custodian, which are subject to change.
-See our Help Centre for more information.
+See our Wealthsimple Crypto Fee Schedule for more information.

 (14) Staking and other Protocol Uses; Supplemental Functionality

 Certain Crypto Assets may be “staked” or otherwise used in connection with their associated blockchain network or protocols to increase the security or solvency of the network or protocol.
-For example, certain blockchains use a consensus mechanism to achieve distributed consensus called Proof of Stake or Delegated Proof of Stake.
-In these blockchains, the associated token must be “staked” in connection with the ordering of transactions and creation of new blocks so that all nodes can agree on the state of the network.
-Token holders who stake tokens receive additional tokens created by the network.
 As well, certain parties have developed supplemental functionality for certain blockchain tokens, such as metacoins, colored coins and side chains.
 Staking and other protocol uses or supplemental functionality associated with Crypto Assets may not be available to Wealthsimple Crypto users while those Crypto Assets are in WDA’s custody.
+For additional information regarding staking, please refer to the What is Staking?
+Section below.

-At such time as Wealthsimple Crypto provides you with functionality to transfer Crypto Assets to and from your Wealthsimple Crypto account, you will have the ability to transfer your Crypto Assets to wallets outside the control of WDA, such as other trading platforms or personal wallets controlled by you, as well as transfer Crypto Assets from a wallet outside the control of WDA to Wealthsimple Crypto.
+Wealthsimple Crypto provides you with functionality to transfer Crypto Assets to and from your Wealthsimple Crypto account, meaning you have the ability to transfer your Crypto Assets to wallets outside the control of WDA, such as other trading platforms or personal wallets controlled by you, as well as transfer Crypto Assets from a wallet outside the control of WDA to Wealthsimple Crypto.
+Transfer functionality may not be available for all Crypto Assets.
 As blockchain transfers are practically irreversible, you may permanently lose your Crypto Assets in the event you provide Wealthsimple Crypto with incorrect information when withdrawing Crypto Assets, fail to follow Wealthsimple Crypto’s instructions when depositing Crypto Assets, attempt to transfer unsupported Crypto Assets to Wealthsimple Crypto, attempt to transfer Crypto Assets to a deposit address intended for deposits of a different type of Crypto Asset, fail to protect your login credentials or provide a third party with access to your Wealthsimple Crypto Account.

 If you transfer your Crypto Assets to a personal wallet controlled by you, you may be at increased risk of loss or theft of your Crypto Assets and you may have no means of recovering access to your Crypto Assets if you lose or forget the pass phrase, private key or other credentials required to access your personal wallet.